-- Workforce Development continues to be a significant challenge in the rangeland management world, with a relatively small number of professionals with rangeland expertise or certification working in the State, and less than 80 currently licensed Certified Rangeland Managers (CRM) across California, of which fewer than perhaps 30 CRMs provide rangeland consulting services.
+- Workforce Development continues to be a significant challenge in the rangeland management world, with a relatively small number of professionals with rangeland expertise or certification working in the State, and less than 80 currently licensed Certified Rangeland Managers (CRM) across California, of which approximately 25 provide rangeland management services.
 The CRM license is required for professional practice of rangeland management on non-federal forested landscapes as a specialty authorized under the Professional Foresters Licensing Act that requires the Registered Professional Forester license for the practice of forestry.
 While not legally required in many situations, the CRM license assures a level of rangeland expertise necessary to adequately develop suitable rangeland management plans that will sustain and protect range resources in California.
 A long-term trend in range experts retiring from agencies, alongside a lack of new graduates with adequate range credentials, has continued in California.
-Current challenges in rangeland resource personnel recruitment include: - A resource pool of landowners and managers with sufficient rangeland expertise to act as qualified rangeland consultants, but who are lacking the required coursework for eligibility to sit for the CRM exam. - The need for a clear crosswalk of coursework offered at learning institutions in California and beyond to bridge any gaps in requirements for CRM exam eligibility. - A need for identification of pathways and programs-including the development of such mechanisms-to fill gaps in rangeland education and skills, particularly those required for CRM exam eligibility. - A lack of place-based learning environments or programs on natural and working lands where meaningful learning opportunities may be cultivated, as well as a mechanism for crediting participants with the necessary rangeland management knowledge, skills, and abilities to act as range consultants in California and beyond. - The need for a centralized location for student and practitioner resources, particularly as they relate to the passage of the CRM exam. - Low pay scales and limited opportunities for advancement in the rangeland field; low recruitment rates due to a lack of qualified candidates at the local, state, and federal level for rangeland job classifications.
+Current challenges in rangeland resource personnel recruitment include: - A resource pool of landowners and managers with sufficient rangeland expertise to act as qualified rangeland consultants, but who are lacking the required coursework for eligibility to sit for the CRM exam. - The need for a clear crosswalk of coursework offered at learning institutions in California and beyond to bridge any gaps in requirements for CRM exam eligibility. - A need for identification of pathways and programs-including the development of such mechanisms-to fill gaps in rangeland education and skills, particularly those required for CRM exam eligibility.